The Art of War - On Oak Wilt

 - Begin trial studies of “pasture improvement” projects over oak wilt centers when landowner prefers that particular option over trenching and as the standard approach in those occasions trenching is not feasible

-- Devise a public campaign message asking for the exclusion of the term “resistant” regarding white oak species and define tolerance in terms that addresses consumer concerns and that field observations are concerning and research forthcoming
+- Devise a public campaign message asking for the exclusion of the term “resistant” regarding white oak species and define tolerance in terms that address consumer concerns and that field observations are concerning and research forthcoming

-- Develop protocol for infected white oak species identification and treatment techniques
+- Develop protocol for infected white oak species identification and treatment techniques and incorporate into the TOWQ program

 - In the absence of published research – field observation, intelligent and experienced judgements and corresponding action is the modus operandi